 Our new Expansion drives come out of the box partitioned GPT, but our older line of Expansion drives came partitioned out of the box MBR; there was no size limitation with any operating system, even Windows XP.
 We were able to do this because these drives came with 4K sector sizes and a special bridge card installed on them to get past the 2.2TB limitation.
 We stopped manufacturing these drives this way, because Windows XP is no longer a supported operating system, additionally the current Expansion drives enable Windows 7 users to use them with the Windows 7 Image Backup program.

-Here are pictures of the newer models of Expansion drives that will not work without size limitations.
+Here are pictures of the new models of Expansion drives that are not supported on the Windows XP operating system.

-Here are pictures of the older models of Expansion drives that will work without size limitations.
+Here are pictures of the older models of Expansion drives that are supported on the Windows XP operating system.